 This data expedition explores the relationship between female baboon sexual swellings, female estrogen concentrations, and male mating success.
 The expedition uses long-term data collected on wild baboons by the Amboseli Baboon Research Project.
 After learning background information about baboon social lives and reproduction, students generate testable predictions for two hypotheses about baboon reproduction.
-Students then learn how to use the popular R packages dplyr and ggplot2 to calculate descriptive statistics about the dataset.
+Students then learn how to use the popular R package ggplot2 to calculate descriptive statistics about the dataset.
 Finally, students perform data visualization to understand and explore patterns in animal mating behavior and sexual signals.

 - Learn basics of exploratory data analysis (descriptive statistics, generating plots) in R